PassiveLemon/scripts/README.md

 # scripts
 These are just some scripts I have made to simplify some things.

-Ill eventually describe each script but for now, here they are.
+Details about each script is in the wiki.